carloslvm/learning-python/book_exercise/crash/Chapter 10: Files and Exceptions/NOTE.md

 # Important Note

-The .txt files were creating for practicing this topic.
+The .txt files were created for practicing this topic.
 Some of them were created during the exercises.

 ## List of Current .txt Files